 Monitoring Laboratory Tests

-Complete blood counts should be performed every two weeks for the first two months and then monthly thereafter.
-Chemistry panels, including electrolytes, calcium, magnesium, and the lipid profile, should be checked periodically.
-ECGs should be obtained at baseline, seven days after initiation and periodically thereafter, as well as following dose adjustments.
+Complete blood counts should be performed every 2 weeks for the first 2 months and then monthly thereafter.
+Chemistry panels, including electrolytes, calcium, magnesium, lipid profile, and glucose should be checked prior to therapy and periodically.
+ECGs should be obtained at baseline, 7 days after initiation and periodically thereafter, as well as following dose adjustments.
 Laboratory monitoring for patients receiving Tasigna may need to be performed more or less frequently at the physician's discretion.

 Patient Counseling Information

 See FDA-Approved Patient Labeling (Medication Guide).

 A Medication Guide is required for distribution with Tasigna.
 Encourage patients to read the Tasigna Medication Guide.
 The complete text of the Medication Guide is reprinted at the end of this document.

 Advise patients that cardiovascular events (including ischemic heart disease, peripheral arterial occlusive disease, and ischemic cerebrovascular events) have been reported.
 Advise patients to seek immediate medical attention with any symptoms suggestive of a cardiovascular event.
 Cardiovascular status of patients should be evaluated and cardiovascular risk factors should be monitored and managed during Tasigna therapy according to standard guidelines. [see WARNINGS AND PRECAUTIONS]

 Advise patients to take Tasigna doses twice daily approximately 12 hours apart.
 The capsules should be swallowed whole with water.